Semantic Scholar Review 2026 - AI Research Tool

 Does Semantic Scholar offer programmatic access to its data through an API or downloadable dataset?

-Yes, Semantic Scholar provides the S2AG RESTful API, S2AG downloadable datasets updated monthly, Academic Conference Peer Review Service, and S2ORC corpus for NLP and text mining.
-All are free resources for universities and organizations to support high-impact research and engineering.
+Yes, Semantic Scholar provides the S2AG RESTful API at semanticscholar.org/product/api, S2AG downloadable datasets updated monthly at api.semanticscholar.org/corpus, Academic Conference Peer Review Service, and S2ORC corpus for NLP and text mining at github.com/allenai/s2orc.
+All are free for universities and organizations.

 What are the benefits of creating an account?

-Creating a Semantic Scholar account enables you to create email alerts for new papers, generate research feeds for paper recommendations, save papers in a library, and claim an author page to manage your details and papers.
-You do not need an account to access papers.
+Creating a Semantic Scholar account enables you to create email alerts for new papers, generate research feeds for personalized recommendations, save papers to revisit in a library, and claim an author page to manage your details and papers.
+You do not need an account to access papers on Semantic Scholar.

 Semantic Scholar Integrations